advancedresearch/advancedresearch.github.io/blog/2018-07-25-recursive-minds.md

 It depends on what the speaker is referring to.
 ```

+This is an example demonstrating what it means to understand a goal at high level of thinking,
+not just a hard-coded way that fits a specific situation.

 Such kind of problems are unsolved globally as long they remain unsolved,
 but once a technique to solve them exists, it might be relatively easy to fix them (globally).
-E.g. most implementations of similar AI technology is tested against some safety standard.
+E.g. most implementations of similar AI technology being tested against some safety standard.

 A problem could be that various safety solutions could depend on the approximate stage of Recursive Minds being reached.